vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos.md

 ---
 title: Run the client analyzer on macOS
-description: Learn how to use the MDE Client Analyzer on Mac to identify health or performance issue causes.
+description: Learn how to use the Defender for Endpoint Client Analyzer on Mac to identify health or performance issue causes.
 author: denisebmsft
 ms.author: deniseb
 manager: deniseb